 Summer service delegations started in 2003 and soon expanded rapidly, with Peggy Goetz serving as our first trip coordinator.
 Delegates would raise the funds for projects and would then live and work with families in poor rural communities for a period of two to three weeks.

 In 2003, Andy Stern, in honor of the memory of his daughter Cassie (Cassie Stern Memorial), raised funds to keep the costs to delegates low.
 Since then, the Cassie Stern Fund has paid trip overhead costs so that delegate fees could be used for the community projects and trip costs.

-International Partners delegations have brought 675 delegates to El Salvador as of 2016.
+International Partners delegations have brought more than 700 delegates to El Salvador as of 2017.
 Goals are to:

 - Empower grass roots Salvadoran leaders to develop self-sustaining community projects;

 - Cultivate leadership capacities and provide opportunities to serve for US delegates;